-The invention describes a method for publishing domain name related reputation data in WHOIS records.
+The invention describes a method for publishing domain name-related reputation data in WHOIS records.

-The reputation data may include various categories, such as email practices, website content, privacy policies and practices, fraudulent activities, domain name related complaints, overall reputation, etc. The requester may decide whether to allow email messages or visit URLs based on the domain name related reputation.
+The reputation data may include various categories, such as email practices, website content, privacy policies and practices, fraudulent activities, domain name-related complaints, overall reputation, etc. The requester may decide whether to allow email messages or visit URLs based on the domain name-related reputation.

 Tracking domain name related reputation (US Patent Application 20060095586)

-The reputation data may include various categories, such as email practices, website content, privacy policies and practices, fraudulent activities, domain name related complaints, overall reputation, etc.
+The reputation data may include various categories, such as email practices, website content, privacy policies and practices, fraudulent activities, domain name-related complaints, overall reputation, etc.

 Presenting search engine results based on domain name related reputation (US Patent Application 20060095404)

-The invention describes a method for presenting search engine results based on domain name related reputation data.
-The search engine may sort or order search engine results based on domain name related reputation data.
+The invention describes a method for presenting search engine results based on domain name-related reputation data.
+The search engine may sort or order search engine results based on domain name-related reputation data.

-In some cases links connected to low reputation domain names may be excluded from search engine results.
+In some cases, links connected to low-reputation domain names may be excluded from search engine results.
 Alternatively, the search engine may show reputation ratings next to the links in the search engine results.
 Thus, allowing the Internet user to determine whether to visit the link or not.

 The reputation data may be tracked on the domain name itself, URLs, domain name purchaser or registrant, or email addresses associated with the domain name.
 The reputation data may include various categories, such as email practices, website content, privacy policies and practices, fraudulent activities, domain name related complaints, overall reputation, etc.

-Which, of course, raises the question of whether whois information should be used in this manner.
+This, of course, raises the question of whether whois information should be used in this manner.
 There are a large number of other articles on the subject in their Privacy Matters section.

 Google’s use of whois information?